manotti22/manotti22/README.md

 - 👋 Hi, I’m @manotti22
-- 👀 I’m interested in Data Science (Machine learning, Deep Learning)
+- 👀 I’m interested in Data Science (python,Machine learning, Deep Learning, computer Vision, NLP and Big Data)
-- 🌱 I’m currently learning Full Batch Data Science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 manotti22/manotti22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.